una/una.github.io/_posts/2014-12-31-resolutions.md

 - resolutions
 - goals
 header-bg: ../images/posts/trailoflights.jpg
-subtitle: This is a personal post about my 2014 in review and my goals for 2015.
+subtitle: This is a personal post about my 2014 in review (because a lot happened) and my goals for 2015.
+Happy New Year!
 ---

 A lot happened this year.